axelerant/testimonials-widget/readme.txt

 * Date based archives
 * Deletes testimonials-widget custom post type entries and settings on uninstall
 * Disable self-generated quotation marks
-* Easily label and link to reviewed item for Review schema
 * Easy to configure Next and Previous page indicators
 * Editors and admins can edit testimonial publisher
 * Fields for author, testimonial, image, title, location, email, company and URL details